tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 This implementation does not generalize, as for example, day in a numeric data type that supports numbers in addition to integers would return incorrect values (per the Test `Specification`, which requires day to be an integer), for values of day such as "8.5"

 Implementations should carefully consider the assumptions inherent in the environment on which Tests are being run.
-For example, the FilteredPush `Implementations` in `event_date_qc` (Morris & Lowery 2025), `sci_name_qc` (Morris & Dou 2025), `rec_occur_qc` (Morris 2025), and `geo_ref_qc` (Morris & Lowery 2025b), expect that all data will be presented to the Test methods as strings.
+For example, the FilteredPush implementations in `event_date_qc` (Morris & Lowery 2025), `sci_name_qc` (Morris & Dou 2025), `rec_occur_qc` (Morris 2025), and `geo_ref_qc` (Morris & Lowery 2025b), expect that all data will be presented to the Test methods as strings.
 Therefore each Test implementation that deals with numeric values must convert the input strings to appropriate numeric types for evaluation, and can use the failure to convert the data type as a means to identify INTERNAL_PREREQUISITES_NOT_MET.

 ## 7 Presentation of Results (normative)